awsdocs/aws-iot-docs/developerguide/iot-sidewalk-connect-uplink-metadata.md

 ## View format of uplink messages<a name="iot-sidewalk-uplink-metadata"></a>

-After you've connected your device, you can subscribe to the topic \(for example, `project/sensor/observed`\) that you specified when creating the Sidewalk destination rule to observe uplink messages from the device\.
+After you've connected your device, you can subscribe to the topic \(for example, `project/sensor/observed`\) that you specified when creating the Sidewalk destination rule, and observe uplink messages from the device\.
 To subscribe to the topic, go to the [MQTT test client](https://console.aws.amazon.com/iot/home#/test) on the **Test** page of the AWS IoT console, enter the topic name \(for example, `project/sensor/observed`\), and then choose **Subscribe**\.

 The following example shows the format of the uplink messages that are sent from Sidewalk devices to AWS IoT\.
 The `WirelessMetadata` contains metadata about the message request\.